Popover

 </Popover>

-Popover comes with a default padding in its content area, and you can customize it with the padding property.
-For example, you can altogether remove it with padding set to 0.
+Popover comes with default padding in its content area, which you can customize with the padding property.
+For example, you can remove it entirely by setting padding to 0.

 <Popover padding={0}>